-3. Forecast-supporting products
+3 Forecast-supporting products

 A wide range of tools that support the forecaster in early operational or pre-operational stage (Forecast-Supporting Products) are evaluated at the ESSL Testbed.
 For example, new versions or configurations of numerical weather prediction models, new techniques to extract information from satellite, radar and other remote sensing data.
 This includes new visualizations and ways to combine different types of meteorological data relevant to the prediction of high-impact weather.
-The products up for evaluation in 2014 are listed in Table 2, and described in the sections that follow.
+The products up for evaluation in 2016 are listed in Table 2, and described in the sections that follow.

-Forecast-supporting Product Developer Description 3.1 Mesocyclone Detection Algorithm DWD Radar-based algorithm to detect and assign severity levels to mesocyclones, based on Doppler velocity data from radars in the German national radar network 3.2 VIL-(Track) DWD Radar-derived vertically integrated liquid product.
-3.3 Rotation (-Track) DWD Doppler-radar-derived shear/rotation at several levels, and corresponding tracks.
-3.4 NowCastMIX DWD Grid-based system combining nowcast data from multiple sources using fuzzy logic 3.5 GLD360 VAISALA Global Lightning Detection network 3.6 Overshooting Top Detection SSAI @ NASA Algorithm to detect overshooting thunderstorm tops 3.7 COSMO-DE (-EPS) Visualizations DWD Various visualizations of high-resolution convection- permitting ensemble NWP model, and several parameters to compare with remote-sensing.
-3.8 European Severe Weather Database ESSL and partners Database of severe weather events filled with reports in near real-time
+Forecast-supporting Product Developer Description 3.1 Mesocyclone Detection Algorithm DWD Radar-based algorithm to detect and assign severity levels to mesocyclones, based on Doppler velocity data from radars in the German national radar network 3.2 VIL (-Track) DWD Radar-derived vertically integrated liquid product.
+3.3 VII (-Track) DWD Radar-derived vertically integrated ice product.
+3.4 Rotation (-Track) DWD Doppler-radar-derived shear/rotation at several levels, and corresponding tracks.
+3.5 Lightning density DWD LINET lightning density product 3.6 NowCastMIX DWD Grid-based system combining nowcast data from multiple sources using fuzzy logic 3.6 GLD360 VAISALA Global Lightning Detection network 3.7 COSMO-1 and COSMO-E (experimental setup) MeteoSwiss COSMO-1 is a very high-resolution (1 km) convection-permitting model run every 3 hours out to +33 hours.
+COSMO-E is a convection-permitting ensemble for the Alpine region and surroundings, run twice a day to + 120 hours.
+Various visualizations are available.
+3.8 COSMO-DE and COSMO-DE-EPS DWD COSMO-DE: Convection-permitting model for Germany and (wide) surroundings.
+COSMO-DE- EPS: Convection-permitting 20-member ensemble for Germany and (wide) surroundings.
+Both are Run 8 times a day out to 27 hours, and once per day out to 48 hours at 03 UTC.
+3.9 Lightning potential index in COSMO-DE DWD A parameter forecasting lightning activity 3.10 European Severe Weather Database ESSL and partners Database of severe weather events filled with reports in near real-time